NotTimIsReal/docker-ci-cd/README.md

   - name: ybabackendv2
     bind: "/etc/:/tmp"
 ```
-The `port` is the port that the server will listen on, the `Folder` is the folder that the server will bind to.
-To add more binds you should add another `Binds` entry.
+The `port` is the port that the server will listen on.
+To add more binds you should add another `binds` entry.
 The `name` in the `Binds` entry is the name of repository that the post request is from.
 The `bind` is the path that the server will bind to.

 ### Github:
 The Github webhook is used to trigger the build.
 The Github webhook should be configured to post to the url of `https://your-server-ip:THEPORTYOUSPECIFED/`.